Ninja-Koushik/python-distributed-systems/README.md

-# Ninja-Nucleus: A Scalable Distributed Job Processing System
+# Ninja-Nucleus: A Scalable Distributed Job Queuing System

 Ninja-Nucleus is a robust, scalable prototype for a distributed job queue and processing system.
 It leverages the performance of **gRPC** for efficient inter-service communication and implements a modern **Prometheus monitoring stack** for real-time observability and fault detection.